shabir-mp/Simple-Project_Roshambo-Game/README.md

 1. Each player chooses one of the three shapes: rock, paper, or scissors.
 2. The players reveal their choices at the same time.
-3. The winner is determined by the following rules:
-a.
-Rock beats scissors (rock crushes scissors)
-b.
-Scissors beats paper (scissors cuts paper)
+3. The winner is determined by the following rules: Rock beats scissors (rock crushes scissors), Scissors beats paper (scissors cuts paper), Paper beats rock (paper covers rock)
-c.
-Paper beats rock (paper covers rock) d, If both players choose the same shape, the game is tied.
+4. If both players choose the same shape, the game is tied.

 ## History of Rock-Paper-Scissors